- Academic Services and Resources

 Registering for Contract Courses

-Contract courses are defined as all non‑classroom instruction for which credit is given including, but not limited to: Independent Studies, Directed Studies, Internships/Apprenticeships, and Theses/Creative Projects.
-Any course where the course description indicates ‘Contract Course’ will follow these procedures.
+Contract courses are defined as all non-classroom instruction for which credit is given including, but not limited to: Independent Studies, Directed Studies, Practicums, and Internships, as well as additional non-scheduled sections of courses on the semester schedule.
+Any course where the course description indicates ‘Contract Course’ will follow these procedures:

-- All contract courses are subject to the same policies as regular classroom courses with reference to Drop/Add dates, tuition charges, and grading deadlines.
+- All contract courses are subject to the same policies as regular classroom courses with reference to Drop/Add dates, term dates, course start and end dates, tuition charges, and grading deadlines.
+Once set, contract course dates may not be altered.

 - All contract courses require an appropriately approved contract created between student and instructor.
-The Non-classroom Course Contract form is available in the Registrar’s Office.
+The Contract Course Student Signature form is available in the Registrar’s Office, or the student can send an email from their Asbury account with the pertinent information included.

-- To register for a contract course, the student must submit a fully approved contract form to the Registrar’s Office by the Drop/Add deadline for the term.
+- To register for a contract course, the fully approved contract form must be submitted to the Registrar’s Office by the Drop/Add deadline for the term.

 Graduate Program Requirements and Limitations